rajendra603/Amazon-Clone-Project/README.md

 # Amazon-Clone-Project

 clone project of amazon website.
+THis project is for practice purpose